mountaindriver/Tech-Blogger/README.md

   ## Description

-  This is a Full stack Sinlge page application that uses a mySQL Database and is hosted on Heroku.
+  This is a Full Stack single page application that uses a mySQL Database and is hosted on Heroku.
 It uses many differenet technology such as HTML, CSS, bootstrap, JavaScript, Express.js, Node.js, mySQL, Sequilize(mySQL ORM), bcrypt, and was developed with nodemon.
 The wesite is current live on (Heroku)[https://gentle-caverns-83915.herokuapp.com/login].

   <p align="right">(<a href="#readme-top">back to top</a>)</p>